 A stroll thru Mulege’s downtown.
 Unfortunately not too fascinating.
 And strangely surrounded by some so-called closed communities: settlements build by US or Canadian immigrants; strictly closed to all strangers, especially Mexicans.
-Seems to be a preferred way of living of these guys in an environment they probably feel threatening and not adequate to their style of living.
+Seems to be the preferred way of living of these guys in an environment they probably feel threatening and not adequate to their style of life.

 Whatever.
 The former prison – a pretty unusual building converted into a solidly closed museum.